State Dept. relents, gives reservist's parent visas for wedding

 Faith renewed.

-Fokwa was so happy, he invited me to the wedding.
-I’m not sure I can make it, but I promise to get you pictures anyway.
+Fokwa was so happy, he invited WUSA9's Bruce Leshan to the wedding.
+He's not sure he can make it, but Fokwa promised to get him pictures anyway.

 © 2017 WUSA-TV